Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 2. More Shopping at the Grocery Store

 Making your own meals at home inevitably involves a lot of energy spent hunting down the ingredients you need.
 Some people enjoy the shopping experience, but for many, it is not how they want to spend their free time, especially when a single meal can involve visiting multiple stores.
-For those who don't live in rural areas away from any big stores, it can be especially inconvenient.
+It can be especially inconvenient for those who live in rural areas away from big stores.

 Ordering in meals creates very little mess—perhaps you will need to clean a plate or two and some silverware.
 Eat out and somebody else will do all the washing up for you.
 However, with cooking at home, there are always pots and pans, utensils, plates, dishes, silverware, as well as drinking glasses to clean up afterwards.